bparli/s3envoy/README.md

 * [Pivotal's byte converter](github.com/pivotal-golang/bytefmt)

 ##S3Envoy
 The idea behind S3Envoy is to provide a HTTP-based service just like S3 so clients will not need to be altered.
 The service accepts GET/PUT requests just like S3.
 It uses an LRU queue to maintain the cache and helper threads to handle background interfacing with S3 itself.
+Objects are stored on disk for persistence and in-memory for fast retrieval.

 <img src="https://github.com/bparli/s3envoy/blob/master/png/S3Envoy.png" width="200" height="250">